-- Add beans, also while stirring, then add the bouillon cube (add 1.5 teaspoon of salt if you do not use bouillon).
+- Add beans, also while stirring, add 1.5 teaspoon of salt.

-- Once well heated, add water and bring to a boil (try the mixture and adjust salt to taste before proceeding, bear in mind that the rice will absorb some of the salt, so don't low-ball it).
+- Once well heated, add water and bring to the boil (try the mixture and add salt to taste before proceeding, bear in mind that the rice will absorb some of the salt, so don't low-ball it).

 - Add the rice and stir regularly to avoid excessive sticking.
 Make sure to remove the rice that sticks to the bottom.